 Regarding the feared toilet clog, remember that the only things that should be flushed down your toilet are toilet paper and human waste!
 Your toilet can end up clogged by the use of too much toilet paper and from unacceptable things that find their way into the toilet and get flushed, such as sanitary napkins, baby wipes, cleaning wipes, cotton balls and paper towels, to name a few.
 If you’re having overnight guests, chances are somebody won’t follow the “toilet paper only rule” so you may utilize a bathroom sign with reminders of what not to flush.

 Is it time to give your drains some seriously overdue attention?
-You likely rely on a basic drain cleaning product for when the bathtub is backing up or the kitchen sink doesn’t drain but this short term solution often will not fix the issue.
+You likely rely on a basic drain cleaning product for when the bathtub is backing up or the kitchen sink doesn’t drain but this short term solution often won’t fix the issue.
 Scheduled drain cleaning or an emergency drain cleaning when you first recognize the back-up, can stop your drains from getting clogged and causing murky water and a odor that you would have to discuss with those guests.

 It’s helpful to realize that your garbage disposal can only handle so much, and in many cases, it can’t handle many different types of foods and liquids.
-Consider what you’re putting through your garbage disposal and don’t treat it as a trash can after the big holiday meal is ended.
-Food items that should not be used in the garbage disposal include celery, potatoes, carrots, onions, lettuce, grease, oil, fat, bones, egg shells, pastas, rice and coffee.
-These types of items are challenging for the disposal blades to grind up and create blockages in your drains.
+Consider what you’re putting through your garbage disposal and don’t use it as a trash can after the big holiday meal is ended.
+Food items that should not be put in the garbage disposal include celery, potatoes, carrots, onions, lettuce, grease, oil, fat, bones, egg shells, pastas, rice and coffee.
+These types of items are challenging for the disposal blades to grind up and cause blockages in your drains.
 Always run cold water when you use your garbage disposal and include a small amount of dish soap when cleaning it.

 If you’ve ignored your water heater maintenance, don’t be surprised if your house guests don’t get to enjoy the hottest of showers during their time at your home.
-Don’t forget that newer water heaters are more energy efficient, so if yours is more than 10-15 years old, it may be time to begin looking into a new one to be assured you don’t have that sudden burst of cold water for several days in a row.
+Don’t forget that newer water heaters are more energy efficient, so if yours is more than 10-15 years old, it may be time to begin looking into a new one to be sure you don’t have that sudden burst of cold water for several days in a row.
 And if you’ve got a house full of guests, wait at least 15 minutes between showers to give time for hot water to restock.

-From drain cleaning to toilet, garbage disposal and water heater repair, call the Experts at if you’ve discovered any last minute plumbing issues that you would rather not put on your holiday guests!
+From drain cleaning to toilet, garbage disposal and water heater repair, call the Experts at 613-707-2421 if you’ve discovered any last minute plumbing issues that you would rather not put on your holiday guests!